-Our Charleston family law attorneys handle cases involving the prosecution and defense of termination of parental rights (TPR) in the family courts of Charleston, Dorchester, Berkeley, and Colleton counties.
+As family law attorneys in Charleston, we’ve been asked about the process and the laws regarding terminating parental rights in SC.
 In most cases, the best interests of a child are served by having good relationships with both parents.
-Unfortunately, in some situations it may be better for a child to cut ties with a parent who is deadbeat, abusive, or possessing other characteristics that are detrimental to the child’s wellbeing.
+Unfortunately, in some situations, it may be better for a child to cut ties with a parent who is deadbeat, abusive, or possesses other characteristics that are detrimental to the child’s well-being.
 We offer the following information for someone who is considering initiating a termination of parental rights case in South Carolina or someone who is facing the defense of such an action.

 The grounds for TPR in South Carolina (as defined by statute) are as follows:

-- Abuse or neglect by the parent affecting the child’s safety or causing harm on the child.
+- Abuse or neglect by the parent affects the child’s safety or causes harm to the child.

 - Failure to remedy conditions that led to the child being removed from the home within 6 months.